 Jack says: "No no no just a little bit and I can correct that, you are close enough though, I know what you are referring to…"

 Jack noted that as a private university, the school have always provided very special care and attention to those who have an enduring relationship with our community and specifically to the children of their faculty and staff and to alumni to those who have sustained a very deep engagement with Georgetown University.

 "At a time of admissions we look very carefully to determine whether or not all things being equal, there is something there that we pay special attention to.
 What I described when we developed the report in September this past fall, we intend to give the same care and attention to children of descendants and as we have been out on this journey we discovered that some alumni are descendants so it was fun".

 Steve says he was very much taken with these set of remarks which Georgetown President Jack gave in February of 2003, 14 years ago and they seem to capture the tensions today very well.

 Steve clearly reflected on the arguments for and against free speech that Jack made in his presentation 14 years ago.

 But this is a contested idea and he intends not to limit free speech and so they have maintained the forum and kept it open.
-He says that he has a profound respect for these kind of arguments and in the context of the university, if we take away this ability for freedom, we take away our ability to perform our roles in society.
+He says that he has a profound respect for these kinds of arguments and in the context of the university if we take away this ability for freedom, we take away our ability to perform our roles in society.